 Florida snakeheads are native to tropical Africa and Asia and are known for their torpedo-shaped body and toothed jaws.
-Invasive snakeheads have become abundant in Southern Florida and have the unique ability to breathe air, allowing them to survive up to four days on land.
+Invasive snakeheads have become abundant in the C14 canal and Southern Florida and have the unique ability to breathe air, allowing them to survive up to four days on land.

 People often describe snakeheads as aggressive and voracious, causing them to become relatively popular fish to target.

 Snakeheads can usually be found near dense submerged vegetation, overhanging shoreline vegetation, and other debris.
-They are tolerant of stagnant waters because of their air-breathing abilities, so no need to look for the oxygenated moving water.
-As a result, many of the scummiest looking areas will hold the most snakeheads, and the water can be relatively shallow at 4 to 5 feet deep.
+They are tolerant of stagnant waters because of their air-breathing abilities, so there is no need to look for oxygenated moving water.
+As a result, many scummiest-looking areas will hold the most snakeheads, and the water can be relatively shallow at 4 to 5 feet deep.

 Snakeheads are ambush predators who primarily feed on small fish and crayfish, so live baits and jerk baits are the most effective for catching them.

-Live shiners are almost always a sure-fire way to get yourself a largemouth bass.
-Still, common artificial lures include anything that mimics their prey, such as a lipless crankbait, swimbait, craw, finesse worm, or jerk bait.
+Live shiners are almost always a surefire way to get a largemouth bass.
+Still, standard artificial lures include anything that mimics their prey, such as a lipless crankbait, swimbait, craw, finesse worm, or jerk bait.
 The best spots to check out when targeting largemouths are near grass mats, water contours, and any other structure.
 Sometimes the bigger fishes are found further offshore in open water or at deeper depths of about 8-10 feet.

 Peacocks primarily feed on small minnows, so using domestic shiners or other small baitfish is the best option.
-According to the local experts who are catching peacocks daily, these fishes will almost always strike long, slender baitfish imitations.
+According to the local experts catching peacocks daily, these fish will almost always strike long, slender baitfish imitations.

 Area Things To Do